 - Apps or internet sites that stream content (where you watch a video or listen to music directly via a website) such as BBC iPlayer or YouTube.

-- VoIP apps, which you use to make calls via the internet, such Skype or Viber, and video calling services.
+- VoIP apps such as Skype or Viber, which you use to make calls via the internet and video calling services.

 - Downloading music, games or videos to buy.